zafran-ullah/datetime-api/README.md

 # datetime-api
-A simple FastAPI application that returns the current UTC datetime
+A simple FastAPI application that returns the current datetime